Coronavirus (COVID-19) and chordoma

 Guidance from the Chordoma Foundation Medical Advisory Board for chordoma patients and caregivers

-Because this is a new virus, there are still many unknowns about how COVID-19 spreads, how it can be treated or prevented, and how it affects certain populations.
-The Chordoma Foundation Medical Advisory Board (MAB) notes that, while the situation around the world is changing on a daily basis, there are some potential impacts on chordoma patients and they have provided the following information and guidance.
+The Chordoma Foundation Medical Advisory Board (MAB) notes that, while the situation around the world continues to change, there are some potential impacts on chordoma patients and they have provided the following information and guidance.

 How might the virus impact healthcare in general?